godotengine/godot-docs/tutorials/step_by_step/singletons_autoload.rst

     func _on_goto_scene_pressed():
             get_node("/root/global").goto_scene("res://scene_a.scn")

-Finally, by running the project it's possible to switch bewtween both scenes y pressing the button!
+Finally, by running the project it's possible to switch between both scenes by pressing the button!

 (To load scenes with a progress bar, check out the next tutorial, :ref:`doc_background_loading`)